dotnet/runtime/src/mono/wasm/README.md

 * Or default: `make run-tests-$(lib_name)`.
 This runs the tests with `v8`.

 For example, for `System.Collections.Concurrent`: `make run-tests-v8-System.Collections.Concurrent`

+### Windows

+Library tests on windows can be run as described in [testing-libraries](https://github.com/dotnet/runtime/blob/main/docs/workflow/testing/libraries/testing.md#testing-libraries) documentation.
+Without setting additional properties, it will run tests for all libraries on `v8` engine:

+`.\build.cmd libs.tests -test -os browser`

+* `JSEngine` property can be used to specify which engine to use.
+Right now `v8` and `SpiderMonkey` engines can be used.

+Examples of running tests for individual libraries:

+`.\dotnet.cmd build /t:Test /p:TargetOS=Browser src\libraries\System.Collections.Concurrent\tests`
+`.\dotnet.cmd build /t:Test /p:TargetOS=Browser /p:JSEngine="SpiderMonkey" src\libraries\System.Text.Json\tests`

+### Browser tests

 Or they can be run with a browser (Chrome):